repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 not(isEmpty(eModelElement.EReference::eType)))
 ```

-### The Generic Type associated with the Classifier must not have Arguments when the Classifier has Type Parameters
+### The Generic Type associated with the Classifier must not have more Arguments then the Classifier has Type Parameters

 * A type (EClass, EDataType) of an attribute, a parameter or a reference can be defined with generic type parameters.
 * If such a case, the attribute, parameter or reference must bound all type parameters to type arguments.